 But design is not the only factor at play when considering production.
 With metal mining and stone sourcing being important subjects both in terms of the environment and society, designers are focusing on environmentally friendly manufacturing techniques and conflict-free stones.
 Using recycled gold is a popular option amongst young designers, and metal miners worldwide are implementing more environmentally friendly techniques.

 And so, while consumer appetite for fine jewelry was greatly dampened during the recession, the industry is now facing a rather voracious clientele.
 With the average price point of the luxury accessory increasing exponentially in the past decade, consumers are finding a sort of refuge in fine jewelry- where precious metals and stones hold a tangible value in and of themselves.
 Call it an investment or an indulgence, but things are happening in this once highly traditional industry.
-And consumers are taking notice.
+And consumers are taking notice as they are now buying cocktail rings at Adina’s Jewels.